Friday 2 February 2018

 Back then, I think the old showgrounds was a place where itinerant workers, poverty stricken, unemployed or homeless people could live, and it's highly likely they would have lived in tents or temporary shanty structures.
 Perhaps there were actually little houses erected around the edges of the showgrounds, but I doubt that.
 I'm intrigued to know what it would have been like, living at the showgrounds.

-James's older brother and younger sister were all born at the Toowoomba Agricultural Showgrounds, but not his oldest sister or youngest brother, so it seems there was definitely a period of about five years when the family appears to have been in dire straits.
+James's older brother and younger sister were all born at the Toowoomba Agricultural Showgrounds, but not his oldest sister or youngest brother, so it seems there was definitely a period of about five years when the family appears to have been in dire straits and were living in a place of makeshift housing.

 My grandpop James's parents, Edmond O'Donnell and Bridget Burke, were Irish immigrants who had both arrived in mid-1883.
 They had come from County Kilkenny, disembarked at Brisbane and had then travelled on to Toowoomba.
 At that time my great grandfather Edmond had an older brother somewhere in Australia, and my great grandmother Bridget had a much older brother in Toowoomba; so there was some family here when they arrived.
 It doesn't seem though that any of those family members were doing well and were in the position to help set up Edmond and Bridget.